This post may contain affiliate links. See my disclosure policy.

 6. Season with additional salt and pepper or fresh herbs, to taste.
 Garnish with grated parmesan cheese or freshly cracked black pepper, if desired.

-Slow Cooker Navy Bean Soup
+Slow Cooker Method

 You can also make this recipe in your slow cooker.
-Add all ingredients to a large crockpot and cook on low for at least 8 hours or on high heat for 4-6 hours.
+Add all of the ingredients to a large crockpot and cook on low for at least 8 hours or on high heat for 4-6 hours.

 White soup bowl filled with navy bean soup made with chunks of leftover ham, cooked navy beans, and fresh thyme in a light broth.

-Recipes Tips
+Recipe Tips

 Looking for more easy and delicious soup recipes?
 Try these reader favorites: